moq-wg/moq-transport/draft-lcurley-moq-transport.md

 ### Motivation

+The development of MoQT is driven by goals in a number of areas - specifically latency, the robustness of QUIC, workflow efficiency and relay support.

 #### Latency

-In a perfect world, we could deliver live content at the same rate it is produced.
-The end-to-end latency would be fixed and only subject to encoding and transmission delays.
+HTTP Adaptive Streaming (HAS) has been successful at achieving scale although often at the cost of latency.
+Latency is necessary to correct for variable network throughput.
+Ideally live content is consumed at the same rate it is produced.
+End-to-end latency would be fixed and only subject to encoding and transmission delays.
 Unfortunately, networks have variable throughput, primarily due to congestion.

-Attempting to deliver content encoded at a higher bitrate than the network can support causes queuing.
-This queuing can occur anywhere in the path between the producer and consumer.
-For example: the application, the OS socket, a wifi router, within an ISP, or generally anywhere in transit.

-If nothing is done, new data will be appended to the end of a growing queue and will take longer to arrive than their predecessors, increasing latency.
-Our job is to minimize the growth of this queue, and if necessary, bypass the queue entirely by dropping content.

-The speed at which protocol can detect and respond to queuing determines the latency.
-TCP-based protocols are simple, but are slow to detect congestion and suffer from head-of-line blocking.
-UDP-based protocols can avoid queuing, but the application is now responsible for fragmentation, congestion control, retransmissions, receiver feedback, reassembly, and more.

-A goal of this draft is to get the best of both worlds: a simple protocol that can still rapidly detect and respond to congestion using QUIC streams.
+Attempting to deliver content encoded at a higher bitrate than the network can support causes queuing along the path from producer to consumer.
+The speed at which a protocol can detect and respond to queuing determines the overall latency.
+TCP-based protocols are simple but are slow to detect congestion and suffer from head-of-line blocking.
+UDP-based protocols can avoid queuing, but the application is now responsible for the complexity of fragmentation, congestion control, retransmissions, receiver feedback, reassembly, and more.
+One goal of MoQTransport is to achieve the best of both these worlds: leverage the features of QUIC to create a simple yet flexible low latency protocol that can rapidly detect and respond to congestion.

+#### Leveraging QUIC

+Applying {{QUIC}} to HAS via HTTP/3 does not yield generalized improvements in throughput.
+One reason for this is that sending segments down a single QUIC stream still allows head-of-line blocking to occur.
+Only by leveraging the parallel nature of QUIC streams can improved throughput be achieved in the face of loss.
+A goal of MoQT is to design a streaming protocol to leverage the transmission benefits afforded by parallel QUIC streams as well exercising options for flexible loss recovery.

-#### Universal
+#### Workflow efficiency
-The live media protocol ecosystem is fragmented; each protocol has it's own niche.
-Specialization is often a good thing, but we believe there's enough overlap to warrant consolidation.

-For example, a service might simultaneously ingest via WebRTC, SRT, RTMP, etc.
-The same service might then simultaneously distribute via WebRTC, LL-HLS, HLS/DASH, etc.
-Other similar live content would then be distributed other yet additional protocols: for example updates, chat, metadata, etc.

-This draft attempts to build a unified base transport protocol for media and similar use-cases.
-Any live content can be fragmented into objects and annotated to achieve the intended behavior.
-The goal is not to reinvent how content is encoded, just delivered.
+Internet delivered media today has protocols optimized for ingest and separate protocols optimized for distribution.
+This protocol switch in the distribution chain necessitates intermediary origins which re-package the media content.
+While specialization can have its benefits, there are gains in efficiency to be had in not having to re-package content.
+A goal of MoQT is to develop a single protocol which can be used for transmission from contribution to distribution.
+A related goal is the ability to support existing encoding and packaging schemas, both for backwards compatibility and for interoperability with the established content preparation ecosystem.

 #### Relays
-The prevailing belief is that UDP-based protocols are more expensive and don't "scale".
-While it's true that UDP is more difficult to optimize than TCP, QUIC itself is proof that it is possible to reach performance parity.

-The ability to scale a live content transport actually depends on relay support: proxies, caches, CDNs, SFUs, etc.
-The success of HTTP-based protocols is due to the ability for a HTTP CDN to cache and deduplicate requests.

-It's difficult to build a CDN for live protocols that were not designed with relays in mind.
-This is the fatal flaw of many applications, as they relay on relays to perform bespoke parsing and decision making based on the contents.

-A goal of this draft is to treat relays as first class citizens.
-Any identification, reliability, ordering, prioritization, caching, etc is written to the wire in a header that is easy to parse.
-This ensures that relays can easily route content and respond to congestion in a specified, deterministic manner.
+An integral feature of a protocol being successful is its ability to deliver media at scale.
+Greatest scale is achieved when third-party networks, independent of both the publisher and subscriber, can be leveraged to relay the content.
+These relays must cache content for distribution efficiency while simultaneously routing content and deterministically responding to congestion in a multi-tenant network.
+A goal of MoQT is to treat relays as first-class citizens of the protocol and ensure that objects are structured such that information necessary for distribution is available to relays while the media content itself remains opaque and private.

 #### Bandwidth Management and Congestion Response
 TODO: Add motivation text regarding bw management techniques in response to congestion.
 Also refer to {{priority-congestion}} for further details.